Inception-framework/debugger/README.md

     make O=build ARCH=arm xilinx_zynq_defconfig
     make -j8 O=build ARCH=arm zImage

 Adapt the `make` -j option to your host system.
-The generated compressed Linux kernel image is at:

-    $XLINUX/build/arch/arm/boot/zImage

 Note: if needed the configuration of the kernel can be tuned by running:

     make O=build ARCH=arm menuconfig

 before building the kernel.
+The generated compressed Linux kernel image is:

+    ZIMAGE=$XLINUX/build/arch/arm/boot/zImage

+The Device Tree Compiler (dtc) is also generated and can be found in:

+    $XLINUX/build/scripts/dtc

+Add this directory to your PATH, we will need dtc later:

+    export PATH=$PATH:$XLINUX/build/scripts/dtc

 ## Configure and build U-Boot, the second stage boot loader

-To build U-Boot we need the Device Tree Compiler (dtc), which is built at the same time as the Linux kernel and can be found at:

-    $XLINUX/build/scripts/dtc/dtc
+The U-Boot build process uses dtc.
 Unless you have another dtc binary somewhere, wait until the Linux kernel is built before building U-Boot.

-    export PATH=$PATH:$XLINUX/build/scripts/dtc
     cd $XUBOOT
     make mrproper
     make O=build zynq_zybo_defconfig
     make -j8 O=build

 Adapt the `make` -j option to your host system.
-The generated ELF of U-Boot is at:

-    $XUBOOT/build/u-boot

 Note: if needed the configuration of U-Boot can be tuned by running:

     make O=build menuconfig

 before building U-Boot.
+The generated ELF of U-Boot is:

+    UBOOT=$XUBOOT/build/u-boot

+The mkimage U-Boot utility is also generated and can be found in:

+    $XUBOOT/build/tools

+Add this directory to your PATH, we will need mkimage later:

+    export PATH=$PATH:$XUBOOT/build/tools

 ## Configure and build a root file system

-There is no buildroot configuration file for the Zybo board but the ZedBoard configuration should work also for the Zybo:
+Buildroot has no default configuration for the Zybo board but the ZedBoard configuration should work also for the Zybo:

     cd $BUILDROOT
     make O=build zedboard_defconfig